 Last of the Dutch clones (No. 762) to be patented and released.
-Reported in press as being faster growing than LUTÈCE (in the French trials, VADA achieved 14m at age 20 years), this has been contrary to experience in Hampshire.
-Primarily intended for street planting, VADA is a fairly fastigiate tree showing pronounced apical dominance, but it is not yet clear whether it is truly monopodial or merely upright.
-The stem tends to weave, but the rootstock seems impressively windfirm.
-VADA leafs relatively late, in May, though not quite as late LUTÈCE.
+Reported as being faster growing than LUTÈCE (in the French trials, VADA achieved 14m at age 20 years), this has been contrary to experience in Hampshire.
+Primarily intended for street planting, VADA is a fairly fastigiate tree showing pronounced apical dominance.
+The stem tends to weave, but the rootstock seems impressively wind-firm.
+VADA, like LUTÈCE, leafs relatively late, in May.
 Leaves on vigorous shoots are large, glossy, and ultimately very dark.
 Towards the end of summer however, the foliage deteriorates, the lower leaves fall, bestowing a rather shabby appearance, though often remains free of blackspot.
-Available as bare-root saplings from France.
+Available as bare-root saplings from France and as standards from the Netherlands.
+Planted widely in Paris, notably 300 in the Parc de Sceaux, and 92 in the Jardin de Tuileries.